 Fees AE Wealth Management charges for its services

 Clients can choose to pay that percentage annual fee bundled with transaction commissions, ticket charges and custodian fees, known as a wrap fee.
-You can also choose a separate management fee payment to AE Wealth Management and, in addition, pay separately for custody and transaction fees.
+There’s also the option to pay a separate management fee to AE Wealth Management and, in addition, pay separately for custody and transaction fees.
 Your fees are automatically deducted from your account each month.
-The wrap fee option is typically less expensive when there is heavy trading in your account, but pricier when you buy and hold.

-In addition to the fees above, you could still owe additional fees to third parties, including mutual fund and exchange traded fund (ETF) sales loads and surrender charges, and variable annuity fees and surrender charges.
-Variable annuity fees in particular can be significant if you need the money before your surrender period.
-If you choose AE Wealth Management, be sure to ask your advisor for a complete account of all costs before making any commitments.
+In addition to the fees above, you could owe fees to third parties, including mutual fund and exchange-traded fund (ETF) sales loads and surrender charges, as well as variable annuity fees and surrender charges.

-Beyond your investment management fee, clients may pay additional fees for financial planning and consulting, either hourly or per project.
+Financial planning and consulting fees: Beyond your investment management fee, clients may pay additional fees for financial planning and consulting, either based on an hourly rate or per project.
 Again the fees will vary, ranging from $0 all the way up to a maximum of $500 per hour or $10,000 per project.
 Before starting any work, advisors provide an estimate of the number of hours to complete the project, and will contact you to receive approval before billing more than the initial estimate if more time is required to complete the necessary work.

 Bear in mind that within that financial plan, the advisor may recommend you sell securities in order to buy annuities, life or disability insurance.
-In that situation, always ask the advisor your specific costs for commissions, deferred sales charges and other fees and expenses.
+In that situation, always ask the advisor your specific costs for commissions, deferred sales charges as well as any other fees and expenses.